 - never blaming the survivor

-- talking to your children about consent and healthy relationships
+- talking to your children and teens about consent and healthy relationships

 - participating in public awareness programs